 Being rejected doesn’t mean that your professional qualifications and personal attributes are anything less than spectacular.
 Employers weigh many considerations when recruiting staff – many of these factors are beyond your control.
-Keep it in perspective; their decision doesn’t necessarily reflect on you.
+You can’t know the inner workings of the company or their hiring manager.

 Don’t set yourself up for a fall by using the interview process to seek professional validation.
 It may very well prove to be disastrous.

 The decision to not hire you was based on the company’s specific criteria and needs which may or may not have anything to do with how you showed up at the interview.

 Understand that every day, countless others are sharing your experience.
 Reach out to others in similar situations.
 The mutual support and shared knowledge will be enormously helpful.
 Contacts and job leads, as well as friendships and offers to share technical expertise with each other, result when connecting with others who are on a similar job search journey.

 Remember there isn’t a person alive who wasn’t picked last for a team, hasn’t asked someone to a dance who said no, didn’t get cast in the play, or didn’t get every job they interviewed for.
+Rejection is normal.

 If you hear something you disagree with from your feedback conversation, do not get defensive and confrontational.
 Thank the interviewer for their time, make note of their comments and discuss them with a spouse or trusted colleague or friend to see if they have any merit.

 When you find out that you did not get the job, be gracious, thank the company for the opportunity, and offer to stay in touch.
 You never know when you may cross paths with these individuals again.

 Without being negative or beating yourself up, acknowledge where you possibly went wrong, and put actions in place to prevent history from repeating itself.

 Leave your bad experience and rejection at the door.
 Don’t let any negative energy accumulate and do not bring up past rejections in your interviews.

 Of course, you will have your preferences, but never turn down an offer or turn down an interview for a viable opportunity while interviewing or negotiating with other companies.

 “When one door closes, another door opens”.
 It might sound like a cliché, but the lesson it teaches is true: this maybe an opportunity lost, however, it’s your chance to investigate others opportunities.

 If you do not learn from the experience, the problems will most likely re-occur in the future.
 Although rejection is sometimes hard to live through, the lessons we learn from it can be invaluable and position us for future success.

 It’s hard to ask for an honest and objective review of your interview performance – especially from someone you may have only met once.
 But in order to do better next time, you need to know if there are areas you need to improve.
 Ask the people who interviewed you for direct and honest feedback.

 But you can control your reaction to the circumstances.
 Allow yourself that moment of disappointment and then put on your best face and be positive.
 This will help you move on a lot more quickly, which is imperative to your job search.

 We have the tendency to keep the news to ourselves, either out of embarrassment or fear.
 However, by sharing your circumstances with others, you will not only find support systems, more importantly you will let your networks know that you are still on the market and available for potential opportunities.

 Joe Robbins is co-founder of CareerWise Recruitment.
 A graduate of the University of Limerick (Degree in Business Studies, 1985), Joe worked in the UK for five years where he specialised in materials management, production management and plant management for a number of companies.